-\$2M (FY23) and 9 months are allocated for each DYNAMIC Concept Study selected in Step 1.
+\$2M (FY23) and 9 months are were allocated for each DYNAMIC Concept Study selected in Step 1 that resulted from the Step-1 competition.

 Evaluation Plan Overview

 - The DYNAMIC Announcement of Opportunity (AO NNH23ZDA019O), under which the missions to be evaluated were selected, was issued on May 19, 2023. - The Science Office for Mission Assessments (SOMA) at NASA Langley Research Center (LaRC) developed this DYNAMIC CSR Evaluation Plan for the Science Mission Directorate (SMD) at NASA Headquarters. - This DYNAMIC CSR Evaluation Plan has been cleared for public release by SMD. - The DYNAMIC Program Scientist is responsible for validating all evaluation processes, responsibility assignments, assumptions, and ground rules. - Three mission concepts were selected for competitive Phase A concept studies.
 These missions are Class D.